LLIAJIYH/LLIAJIYH/README.md

 Skills: Python / Bootstrap / HTML / C++

 - 🔭 I’m currently working on **Cyborg** discord bot - open-source bot with web dashboard
-- 🌱 I’m currently learning RUST / Go
+- 🌱 I’m currently learning Docker
 - 👯 I’m looking to collaborate on any projects with no limitations